 4. Tell your story to the responding police officer

 The dispatcher will send an ambulance and a police officer.
-That officer will ask you some questions to get an idea of how the accident may have occurred.
-While you should always be truthful, never say anything that could indicate you were to blame.
+That officer will ask you questions to understand how the accident may have occurred.
+While you should always be truthful, never say anything indicating you were to blame.

 The officer will include your statement in their accident report.
-The at-fault driver’s insurance company is going to look for any shred of evidence that you’re responsible for your injuries, or that your actions contributed to the wreck.
+The at-fault driver’s insurance company will look for evidence that you’re responsible for your injuries or that your actions contributed to the wreck.
 They’ll use what you say against you.

-Your best bet will simply be to provide the facts to your best recollection.
-If you can’t remember all of the details, simply tell the officer that you don’t remember all of the specifics.
+Your best bet is to provide the facts according to your best recollection.
+If you can’t remember all the details, tell the officer that.

 5. Gather evidence at the scene

-If your physical condition allows, use your phone to get photos of the accident scene, as well as videos if possible.
+If your physical condition allows, use your phone to get photos of the accident scene and videos if possible.
 These will be powerful evidence and could greatly increase your chances of obtaining full compensation.
-Photograph the vehicles involved, and get detailed pictures of the road as well.
+Photograph the vehicles involved, and get detailed pictures of the road.

-Also, make sure you get photos of any fresh skid marks that might be present because they could indicate the at-fault driver was speeding.
+Also, ensure you get photos of any fresh skid marks that might be present, as they could indicate that the at-fault driver was speeding.

 6. Notify your insurance company

-Not only will the at-fault driver’s insurer try to deny your claim, but your own insurance company might also try to do the same thing.
-You’ll need to notify your insurer as quickly as you can.
-If you delay, that could increase the likelihood of denial.
+The at-fault driver’s insurer will try to deny your claim, and your insurance company might do the same.
+You’ll need to notify your insurer as quickly as possible.
+Delaying could increase the likelihood of denial.

-Just like when you speak to the officer, don’t volunteer any extra information to your insurer.
-Don’t give your opinion of how the wreck occurred – just tell them the facts.
+Just like when you speak to the officer, don’t give extra information to your insurer.
+Don’t give your opinion of the wreck’s occurrence – tell them the facts.

 7. Visit an urgent care clinic or your primary care physician

-The best thing you can do for your health is to accept an ambulance ride to the hospital so you can undergo a thorough examination.
+The best thing you can do for your health is accept an ambulance ride to the hospital for a thorough examination.
 This will be the case even if you don’t think you’ve suffered a serious injury.
-There are several injuries that don’t show symptoms for hours or days.
+Several injuries don’t show symptoms for hours or days.
 Also, failing to get immediate medical help could jeopardize your case.